kapi-codes/final-project/README.md

-## Section 2: Implementation - Due date: Fri Nov 13 - 11:59PM
+## Section 2: Implementation - Due date: Fri Dec 13 - 11:59PM

 Include the code in the `server/` directory.
 I should be able to start your server with our usual start up commands, and visit your webiste on `localhost:3000`.
 If you choose to deploy the site to a public URL, include the URL in `server/README.md`.